-The Men’s Winter Refuge provides many year-round services for individuals in need in addition to our winter shelter, which is open from Nov.
+The Men’s Winter Refuge provides many year-round services for individuals in need in addition to our winter shelter, which is open every winter from Nov.
 1 to April 30.

 Our Mission Statement